 To disable IPv6 on your Mac, simply change the IPv6 option from automatic to link-local only.
 To disable IPv6 on windows, go to your network and sharing centre, click on change adaptor settings, right click on the connection you want to disable IPv6 on and select properties.
 Find the IPv6 box and uncheck it –simple!

 The future: will IPv6 replace IPv4?

 With its comparatively minuscule address space, you might assume that IPv4 is dead and buried.
-But in reality IPv4 is in great health, still accounting for about 75% of all internet traffic.
-IPv6 adoption is creeping up, but it certainly won’t be replacing IPv4 overnight.
+But in reality, IPv4 is in great health, still accounting for about 75% of all internet traffic.
+The adoption of IPv6 websites is creeping up, but it certainly won’t be replacing IPv4 overnight.

 However, you might have seen in the news that the European body that distributes IP addresses, RIPE NCC, has now officially run out of IPv4 addresses.
 It joins the North American body, ARIN, which ran out of addresses in 2015.
 The other three global distributors are not far behind.
 Due to this, more and more providers will now be forced to turn to IPv6 addresses.
 This should lead to higher adoption and compatibility rates.

 Network address translation (NAT) technology is a saving grace for IPv4’s longevity.
 It allows organisations to run thousands of devices behind a handful of public-facing IPs.
 Similar techniques have also been employed by internet service providers, reducing the number of addresses required by their customers.